 At Geary Veterinary Hospital, we take pride in supporting rescue organizations in our area.
-We work closely with three wonderful rescues: Golden State Greyhound Adoption (GSGA), Purebreds Plus, and 3R Rescue.
+We work closely with four wonderful rescues: Golden State Greyhound Adoption (GSGA), Nor Cal Beagle Rescue, Purebreds Plus, and 3R Rescue.

 GSGA is an all-volunteer nonprofit organization that places retired racing greyhounds in adoptive homes in Northern California.
 The greyhounds are ex-racers that come primarily from the Florida racetracks.
 GSGA was established in 2002 and is one of the largest rescue groups in Northern California.